Malvy-Delaban/website-2025/articles/sandyfight/sandyfight.md

 Tags: "3D" render, "Game Jam" game, "Casual TPS" genre, "Duo Project" team
 =====
 # About Sandy Fight
-Sandy Fight is a casual Third Person Shooter.
-You can play up to 10 player on the same map and your goal is to be on top of the scoreboard.
-You have infinite ammos and your shoots are really slow, forcing you to anticipate your target's move just like games like "Up Gun".
-You can also jump around in the little city and climb building while sprinting at walls / jump high above your opponents.
-Every time someone is killed, they respawn on the spawnpoint the most further away from any player.
+Sandy Fight is a casual Third-Person Shooter (TPS) where you can play with up to 10 players on the same map.
+The goal is to top the scoreboard by outmaneuvering and outshooting your opponents.
+In this game, you have infinite ammo, but the shots are slow, so anticipating your target's movement is key, similar to games like Up Gun.

+The environment is a small city with the freedom to jump, climb buildings, and sprint on walls, offering verticality and creative movement.
+Every time a player is killed, they respawn at the furthest spawn point from any other player, ensuring a dynamic and ever-changing gameplay experience.

 # Team & development
-This project was made in duo with my other half within 24h in the context of an internal game jam of my video game school at ESMA Toulouse.
-It was my first game jam and I were at the time in first year.
-It was also my first experience in developping a multiplayer game.
+Sandy Fight was a duo project created within 24 hours during an internal game jam at ESMA Toulouse, my video game school.
+At the time, I was in my first year, and it was my first experience developing a multiplayer game.

 The team:

-<a href="https://www.linkedin.com/in/alexis-alves-de-matos-852b05252/">ALVES DE MATOS Alexis - 3D artist & texturing artist</a>
+<a href="https://www.linkedin.com/in/alexis-alves-de-matos-852b05252/">ALVES DE MATOS Alexis - 3D Artist & Texturing Artist</a>
-<a href="https://www.malvy-delaban.fr/">DELABAN Malvy - Multiplayer & gameplay developper</a>
+<a href="https://www.malvy-delaban.fr/">DELABAN Malvy - Multiplayer & Gameplay Developer</a>

 # Inspirations
-We took inspirations in ancient Mesopotamian architecture as well berber and mudbrick architecture found in north Africa, Middle-East or central Asia.
-On top of that, we used the work of Omar Abdullkader and Fred Taylor as references for building shapes.
+We drew inspiration from ancient Mesopotamian architecture as well as Berber and mudbrick architecture found across North Africa, the Middle East, and Central Asia.
+The works of Omar Abdullkader and Fred Taylor also influenced the shape and design of our buildings.